lttng/lttng-ci/automation/ansible/README.md

 ## Adding a new host

-1. Generate a token for the new member: `lxc cluster add member-host-name`
+1. On the existing host or cluster, generate a token for the new member: `lxc cluster add member-host-name`
-2. In the member's host_var's file set the following key:
+2. In the member's host_vars file set the following keys:
   * `lxd_cluster_ip`: The IP address on which the server will listen
   * `lxd_cluster`: In a fashion similar to the following entry
 ```
 lxd_cluster:
   enabled: true
+  # Same as the name from the token created above
+  server_name: 'member-host-name'
+  # This shoud match `lxd_cluster_ip`
   server_address: 172.18.0.192
   cluster_token: 'xxx'
   member_config: